itsvictoroyedeji/shopify-sections/README.md

 > You should a line something similar to: `{{ 'base.css' | asset_url | stylesheet_tag }}`

-12. Under that base.css line, add these 2 new lines:
+12. Under that base.css line, add these 2 new lines on *separate* lines:
 `{{ 'powerups.css' | asset_url | stylesheet_tag }}`
 `{{ 'powerups-mobile.css' | asset_url | stylesheet_tag }}`